andreaulicna/42_Inception/README.md

   - `service sshd restart`
   - `service ssh status`
 <br>
 - SSH, or Secure Shell, is a protocol used to securely connect to a remote server/system.
-It provides a secure channel over an unsecured network in a client-server architecture, allowing you to run commands on a remote machine, transfer files, and more.
+It provides a secure channel over an unsecured network in a client-server architecture, allowing to run commands on a remote machine, transfer files, and more.
   - `ssh`: This is the client side of the protocol.
 When you use the `ssh` command in a terminal, you're using the SSH client to connect to an SSH server on a remote machine.
   - `sshd`: This stands for SSH daemon, and it's the server side of the protocol.
 The SSH daemon runs on the server and listens for connections from SSH clients.